 In the first of the colossal greenhouses, a large meerkat enclosure rests at the foot of a steep incline - its small family of furry residents having been relocated some time ago.
 Dubious wooden caricatures wave visitors through the chain of hot-houses.
-Dead topiary skeletons of elephants gesture toward the failing roofing.
+Dead topiary skeletons of elephants gesture at the failing roofing.
 Collapsed on the dregs of formaldehyde, a ray and an eel mark the service desk of an educational booth.
 Slumped animal cages that housed monkeys and birds are now packed with exhausted plant pots, out-dated signage and collapsed shelving.

 The whole complex was surreal, and quiet.
 And hot.
 We visited the site in July, Summer in Japan.
 But inside the greenhouses we could barley hear the sound of midday cicadas.
 Though the dried scaffolding of dead cactus plants made an unsettling rattle if you kicked one accidentally.

 According to the sign, the meerkats of Jungle Park were named Yoko, John, Guru and Koji.

 On an undated press release titled "Greetings from Town Mayor", Katsuto Okabe, Mayor of Minamiizu seems to indicate a push for redevelopment of the Jungle Park site.
 I feel lucky we got to check the place out, while it still stands.